Imago-Dei2024/rethink-ui-components/README.md

-# ReThink UI Components
+# TechUI React Components

-A collection of modern, reusable UI components built with vanilla JavaScript and CSS.
-These components are designed to enhance the user experience of your website with interactive elements that are easy to integrate and customize.
+A collection of modern, reusable React UI components for tech websites and applications.
+These components are designed to enhance the user experience with interactive elements that are easy to integrate and customize.

 ## Components

-### 1. Floating Appointment Button
+### 1. Floating Action Button
-A persistent button that stays at the bottom right of the screen, providing easy access to booking appointments from any page.
+A persistent button that stays at the bottom right of the screen, providing easy access to key actions.
 Features a subtle pulsing animation to draw attention.

-### 2. Enhanced Testimonial Carousel
+### 2. Interactive Testimonial Carousel
-A modern testimonial display with smooth transitions, star ratings, and improved visual design.
+A modern testimonial display with smooth transitions, rating indicators, and improved visual design.
 Automatically rotates through testimonials with a smooth animation.

-### 3. Enhanced Service Cards
+### 3. Feature Cards with Animations
-Modern service cards with hover effects, animated icons, and subtle background gradient effects.
+Modern feature cards with hover effects, animated icons, and subtle background gradient effects.
 Provides smooth elevation and shadow effects on hover.

-### 4. Modern FAQ Accordion
+### 4. Expandable FAQ Accordion
 Sleek, modern accordion design for FAQs with smooth animations when opening/closing items.
 Features staggered animation when the page loads.

 ### 5. Scroll-to-Top Button